 Now back to Richard…

 No career change was required, Richard never wandered near the mid-life crisis zone.
 The only this required was for Richard to make a slight pivot in his work toward pursuing his purpose.
-He was able to modify his work schedule two days a week which afforded Richard a chance to be attend his son’s practice and the opportunity to drive his kids to school most morning.
+He was able to modify his work schedule two days a week which afforded Richard a chance to attend his son’s practice and the opportunity to drive his kids to school most morning.
 Missing those important activities produced guilt for Richard and was a source of tension in his marriage as those responsibilities fell on his wife regardless of her work schedule.

-Through coaching Richard recognized that pursuing his purpose involved reconciling how he invested his time.
+As a result of our work together, Richard recognized that pursuing his purpose involved reconciling how he invested his time.

-- Richard’s work, and the time he spent there, produced a quality of life for his family.
+- Richard’s work, and the time he spent there produced a quality of life for his family.

 - Richard’s time away from work, and the time he spent with his family, produced the quantity of quality life in his family.